Fed stimulus hopes send European equities to five-year high

 "I think there's a real drive to boost the shareholder returns through dividends; our view (on European equities) would be pretty optimistic," said Harry Morgan, head of private investment UK at Thomas Miller Investment, which has 2.6 billion pounds ($4.2 billion) of assets under management.

-Thomas Miller Investment would look to increase exposure to large consumer staples and pharmaceutical stocks, Morgan said.
+Morgan said Thomas Miller Investment would look to increase exposure to large consumer staples and pharmaceutical stocks.

 * CEO Jeffery Yabuki's FY 2016 total compensation was $21.2 million versus $10.0 million in FY 2015 - sec filing